IndicSentEval: How Effectively do Multilingual Transformer Models encode Linguistic Properties for Indic Languages?: IndicSentEval Dataset

 \textbf{\textsc{IndicSentEval} curation details.} For each property, we gather data per language as follows.
 (1) \textit{SentLen:} We iterate through all the nodes in the SSF format representation of the sentence and count number of words in each chunk.
 (2) \textit{TreeDepth:} We utilize the data from the dependency tree to perform a traversal, specifically employing breadth first search.
 This traversal enables us to calculate the tree depth of the sentence.
 (3) \textit{BShift:} For this task, we randomly (probability=0.2) select the sentences from the dataset, and then a randomly selected bigram (equal probability for all bigrams) is inverted.
 Sentences with inverted bigrams are marked as 1, and the rest as 0.
 (4) \textit{SubjNum/ObjNum:} We identify the subject/object (a noun that can be singular or plural) of a sentence using the assigned semantic roles in the SSF format, and use the NN/NNS annotations.
 (5) \textit{Verb Gender/Person/Number:} We first locate the chunk containing the main verb using the annotated chunk label from the SSF format.
 Then, we extract the gender/person/number information from the annotated morph output.
-Examples for each probing tasks per language are shown in detail in Table~\ref{tab:ProbingtaskExamples} in the Appendix.
-Also, detailed statistics of number of samples across 6 Indic languages for 8 probing tasks are provided in Appendix Tables~\ref{tab:ProbingTrainTestSplit} and~\ref{tab:vocab}.
+Detailed statistics of number of samples across 6 Indic languages for 8 probing tasks are provided in Tables~\ref{tab:ProbingTrainTestSplit} and~\ref{tab:vocab} in Appendix~\ref{app:dataStats}.
+Further, Table~\ref{tab:ProbingtaskExamples} in Appendix~\ref{probing_tasks} shows examples for each probing task per language.